| Date of Last Update: 04 april 2014

 Walker is available (and eager!) to give presentations on this topic.
 He is continually updating his presentation.
 Included, or separately, he is also passionate about the importance of developing a strong and self-sufficient community system- buying local gone wild if you will.
 If you would like a program just let him know 864 350 9345

-Thank you for your support.
-We would not be here without you, and we love being here!
+Thank you all for your support!!!!
+We would not be here without YOU!

 Walker for The Happy Berry